coq/coq/doc/sphinx/language/core/basic.rst

   this is a convenient representation for doing proofs, computing with large :n:`nat`\s can lead to stack overflows or running out of memory.
 You can explicitly specify a different interpretation to avoid this problem.
-For example, :n:`1000000%Z` is a more efficient binary representation of that number as an integer.
-See :ref:`Scopes` and :n:`@term_scope`.
+For example, the Stdlib library enables to write :n:`1000000%Z` for a more efficient binary representation of that number as an integer.
+  See :ref:`Scopes` and :n:`@term_scope` for the ``%`` notation.

    .. example:: Stack overflow with :n:`nat`

-      .. coqtop:: all reset
+      .. coqtop:: all reset extra

          Fail Eval compute in 100000 + 100000.  (* gives a stack overflow (not shown) *)

-      .. coqtop:: in
+      .. coqtop:: in extra

-         Require Import ZArith.  (* for definition of Z *)
+         From Stdlib Require Import ZArith.  (* for definition of Z *)

-      .. coqtop:: all
+      .. coqtop:: all extra

          Eval compute in (1000000000000000000000000000000000 + 1)%Z.